Jean Tricart

-Jean Tricart (16 September 1920 – 6 May 2003) was a French geomorphologist.
-In 1948 he became professor at the University of Strasbourg where he remained for the rest of his career.
+Jean Tricart (16 September 1920 – 4 May 2003) was a French geomorphologist.
+In 1948, he became a professor at the University of Strasbourg, where he remained for the rest of his career.
 The Tricart's doctoral thesis dealt with the Paris Basin and resulted in a publication acclaimed in France.
-He collaborated often with his friend André Cailleux.
-Beginning in 1962 he and Callieux published a band of five works on the subject of geomorphology and climate, publishing the last one in 1974.
-The bulk of his works were published in French.
+He often collaborated with his friend André Cailleux.
+From 1962 to 1974, he and Callieux published five works on the subject of geomorphology and climate.
+Most of his works were published in French.

 Tricart considered that he had, 'a broad systems approach to landform genesis.'.
 This paper is response to Denys Brunsden's 'Tablets of Stone'.

+He was awarded the Busk Medal by the Royal Geographical Society in 1985.